rclabs-dev/bgpsecx/README.md

-BGPSecIXR, is a approach to provide security on BGP protocol with features for Internet Exchange Routing.
+BGPSecIXR is a approach to provide security on BGP protocol with features for Internet Exchange Routing.